MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-client-tab.md

 ## Device Log Configuration

-**Device Log Configuration** component's settings help manage the Device Update Web service, a Skype for Business Server component that enables administrators to distribute firmware updates to telephones and other devices that run Skype for Business.
+**DEVICE LOG CONFIGURATION** component's settings help manage the Device Update Web service, a Skype for Business Server component that enables administrators to distribute firmware updates to telephones and other devices that run Skype for Business.

-Let us consider the various tasks a user can do on the **Device Log Configuration** component, and the Skype for Business cmdlets those tasks map to.
+Let us consider the various tasks a user can do on **DEVICE LOG CONFIGURATION**, and the Skype for Business cmdlets those tasks map to.

 ---
-> **Functionality 1**: List all the device log configurations
+> **Functionality 1**: Lists all the device log configurations

    ![Device Log Configuration](./media/Device-Log-Configuration-1.png)